 All leaves and stems will begin to die off as winter arrives.
 If planted directly into a bog area, plants should be left alone after trimming any dead foliage to 1 to 2" above the top of the water.
 Plants that are on plant-shelves, in planting containers, should be trimmed to 1 to 2" and then gently lowered into the ponds deeper water.
 All plants submerged before winter must be brought back up as soon as the ice has permanently thawed, and before any plant growth occurs.
 In Zones 6 and warmer, most pond plants can tolerate being left in place without moving them at all.

 Yellow Iris can extremely invasive in some states.
 Some states restrict these plants from being shipped.
 Never release these plants in public lakes or waterways in any state.

 The first step towards effectively treating any pond weed is proper identification.
-Yellow Flag Iris - Hardy Bog is recommended for use against each of the weeds listed below.
+Yellow Flag Iris, Bundle of 2 is recommended for use against each of the weeds listed below.
 Click on your desired weed for more information and alternate control options.